 - Marrow is high in healthy fats and is good for promoting a longer lasting "full" feeling after eating.

 Not all bones are equal!
-To get the best possible health benefits out of your bones, choose bones that have a higher amount of marrow and are from animals that are raised humanely and organically.
+Knowing how to roast bones properly can maximize the health benefits.
+It's also important to choose bones that have a higher amount of marrow and are from animals that are raised humanely and organically.

-How To Roast Bones for Broth or Stock
+How To Roast Bones for Bone Broth or Stock

-- Place bones in a heavy bottomed deep roasting pan, or on a parchment paper lined sheet pan and roast in the oven for 30-40 minutes.
-You want them to have a darker color to them, but not have any of the residual meat be burnt.
+- Place bones in a heavy bottomed deep roasting pan, or on a parchment paper lined baking sheet and roast in the oven for about 30 minutes.
+You want the bones to be a darker color but not burn any residual meat.

 - If desired: remove the bones from the oven, brush them with tomato paste and return them to the oven for an additional 10 minutes.*